 Performance of VNF in diverse NFV infrastructure

-Apart from automation in development and consistent updates to VNFs, performance of VNFs can be affected due to diverse NFV environment factors like different sort of workloads and contention among VNFs for resource utilization.
+Apart from automation in development and consistent updates to VNFs, a performance of VNFs can be affected due to diverse NFV environment factors like different sort of workloads and contention among VNFs for resource utilization.
 Adding to this, NFV environment is built to support not just a single VNF but a chain of VNFs from different vendors to create a single service chain.
-Architecture of NFV environment should support the requirements by VNFs which are sharing same resources in NFVi.
+The architecture of NFV environment should support the requirements by VNFs which are sharing same resources in NFVi.
 This results in overall NFV performance degradation which may cost heavily for service providers.

-There are some frameworks and architectures proposed to tackle these concerns supported by practical demonstration in real world scenarios.
+There are some frameworks and architectures proposed to tackle these concerns supported by practical demonstration in real-world scenarios.
 Let’s discuss 2 proposed frameworks in brief.

 Use of Virtual Probe (vProbe) function for NFVi monitoring